dojo/docs/dojo/NodeList.rst

   require(["dojo/query", "dojo/dom"], function(query, dom){
     var node = dom.byId("someId");
     var idx = query(".someClass").lastIndexOf(node);
-    // if idx >= 0 then the value is the last occurance of node
+    // if idx >= 0 then the value is the last occurrence of node
     // if idx = -1 then node was not found in the NodeList });